pPris/pr-workflow-test/workflow-automation-guide.md

 1. Restoring review labels when the PR author gets the checks passing once again.

-These features were prioritised for implementation after some discussion with experienced TEAMMATES contributers.
+These pr-management related features were prioritised for implementation after some discussion with experienced TEAMMATES contributers.
 Hence do discuss with them before starting any PRs related to adding to these features.

 # Organisation of files

 Here is how the files related to workflow automation have been organised.

-* **/.github/workflow**
+* **./.github/workflow**
   * yaml files that trigger a workflow will be found here
   * The github actions api searches this exact path for workflow files so this folder should not be renamed
+  * Not all files in this folder belong to the pr-management project.
+Some are existing continuous integration files.
 * **./.github/pr-management**
   * All files that are related to automating pr management have been grouped under this folder
 * **./.github/pr-management/common**